 - The student has a disability verified by Disability Services.

 No documents will be released to any internal or external individual, departments or agency without the written permission of the student or the student's guardian.
 Instructors are cautioned against identifying students with disabilities unnecessarily to their peers or other colleagues without the student's consent.
-Announcing, for example, at the beginning of an exam that all disabled students should come to the front of the class would violate the students' right to confidentiality.
+For example, announcing at the beginning of an exam that all disabled students should come to the front of the class would violate the students' right to confidentiality.